 19. The Square Wrap

-This no-fuss no-muss look can take some playing around with; fold the scarf in half and drape it a few times over the shoulder.
+This classic style is popular for a reason!
+It’s a no-fuss no-muss look can take some playing around with; fold the scarf in half and drape it around your shoulders.
 Let the edgy pieces stick out and arrange until you like it!

 20. The Easier-than-it-Looks Knot